McLaren MP4/13: History

 When the 1998 season got underway four months later, it became clear that Newey had adapted to the rule changes for 1998 best.
 With the cars now narrower and running on grooved tyres, the all-new design of the MP4/13 made it the car to beat.

 The dominance of the MP4/13 was displayed in the opening race of 1998 in Australia, as Häkkinen and Coulthard finished a lap ahead of the rest of the field.
 Newey's aerodynamic design was by far the most efficient one and Mercedes produced the most powerful engine of the season.
-The team was aided by a unique brake-steer system which allowed the driver to use any one of the car's brakes independently to aid cornering, a system first used in 1997.
+The team was aided by a unique brake-steer system that allowed the driver to use any one of the car's brakes independently to aid cornering, a system first used in 1997.
 The Ferrari team protested, stating that the brake-steer system was a violation of the technical rules, which banned four-wheel steering.
 The FIA eventually sided with Ferrari and the system was banned, although the team was allowed to keep their results up to that point.

+In addition, the car had an early hybrid system that used brake energy to generate electrical power that was stored in batteries.
+This power could then be deployed to run auxiliary pumps on the engine to combat parasitic losses, resulting in an extra 30 to 40 horsepower for a limited period.

 McLaren's dominance continued in the second race of the season in Brazil, before Ferrari started to close the gap from the Argentine Grand Prix onwards.
 The MP4/13 retained its superiority on high-speed tracks like Hockenheim and Silverstone, while Ferrari's F300 was closer to the McLaren on more technical circuits.
 Speaking of the MP4/13 some years later, Coulthard said that the car was fast but understeered through slow corners; this was due to Newey's design that maximized the car's aerodynamic grip over its mechanical grip.
-Häkkinen initially found the car to be nervous on testing due to a rearward biased instability, but this was corrected before the season started.
+Häkkinen initially found the car to be nervous in testing due to a rearward biased instability, but this was corrected before the season started.

 During 1998, Coulthard's MP4/13 speed-trapped the highest of all F1 cars that year when he was clocked at 353 km/h at the old Hockenheim circuit.